 Dementia Post-Diagnostic Support enables and assists people with dementia and their families to live a life of their choosing throughout the continuum of dementia.
 Post-diagnostic supports include interventions, therapeutic treatments and activities that build on strength and abilities; helping to maintain and enhance quality of life (Post Diagnostic Support Project Steering Group, 2018)

-There is a growing body of evidence which outlines the benefits of post diagnositic support for people with dementia and those that support them, spanning psychosocial interventions, cognitive therapies, information, advice and peer support as well as psycho-education and emotional support.
-You can read a review of the evidence here
+There is a growing body of evidence which outlines the benefits of post-diagnostic support for people with dementia and those that support them, spanning psychosocial interventions, cognitive therapies, information, advice and peer support as well as psycho-education and emotional support.
+You can read a review of the evidence below.

-In 2019 the National Dementia Office ran a post-diagnostic grant scheme which supported the delivery of cognitive therapies and dementia psychoeducation across the country.
-An evaluation of the grant scheme outlined the benefit to individuals of these supports, enhancing wellbeing, increasing confidence and impacting positively on staff delivering the programmes.
-You can read the full evaluation report here
+In 2019 the National Dementia Office ran a post-diagnostic grant scheme that supported the delivery of cognitive therapies and dementia psychoeducation across the country.
+An evaluation of the grant scheme outlined the benefit to individuals of these supports, enhancing wellbeing, increasing confidence, and impacting positively on staff delivering the programmes.
+You can read the full evaluation report below.

-If you are interested in running a psychoeducation programme the Next Steps Guidance document offers useful information for content, resources and approach.
+If you are a health and social care professional interested in running a psychoeducation group the Next Steps Guidance document below offers useful information for content, resources, and approach.

 Further details of other key dementia post-diagnostic services and supports can be accessed below